morganthomas/winning-arguments/winning-arguments.md

 The rule of non-contradiction is the only rule we have which allows one to conclude that a sequent is valid without having previously concluded that some other sequent is valid.
 Except for the rule of non-contradiction, all of the rules we have are of the form "if one or more sequents of a given form are valid, then one or more related sequents of a different form are valid."
 To use the other rules besides non-contradiction, one must have some sequents that are valid already at hand.
 Originally they always come from the rule of non-contradiction.
 These considerations told me that for sure, my proof was going to start with an invocation of the rule of non-contradiction.

+A useful technique for constructing proofs that sequents are valid is to try to work backwards from the desired conclusion to the beginning of the proof.
+In this case, the desired conclusion is that ((Socrates is a man), (for all *x*, (if *x* is a man then *x* is mortal)) entails (Socrates is mortal)).

+The conclusion is a rather long first-order logic statement, and it contains details that are not necessary for the task at hand.
+We can simplify it and make it easier to work with by replacing the English phrases with symbols.
+We will symbolize the predicate "is a man" by the letter P. We will symbolize the predicate "is mortal" by the letter Q. And we will symbolize Socrates by the letter a.
+Then our conclusion becomes: (Pa and (for all *x*, (if P*x* then Q*x*)) entails Qa).
+This is a little more surveyable.

 TODO